-SBA may not approve a 504 loan to an Applicant who has a Prior Loss to the government or Delinquent Federal Debt.
+SBA may not approve a 504 loan to an Applicant who has a Prior Loss to the government or Delinquent Federal Debt..
 For more information, see Section A, Chapter 1, Para.
-E.16, Prior Loss to the Government, and Para.
-E.17, Delinquent Federal Debt.
+F, Types of Ineligible Businesses.

 The CDC's credit memorandum must include discussion on payment delinquencies, judgements, liens, bankruptcy filings, pending litigation, Federal or state tax filings or other relevant information from the credit reports.